isabella232/advertising-cloud.en/help/user-guide/planning/private-inventory/on-demand-inventory.md

 [ ![seal](assets/seal.png)](assets/seal.png)

-* If you have gotten full approval on all the feeds than the front page of the tablet will have a green full circle, if you've gotten approval for 1 or more than you'll get a half green circle.
-If your request has been denied, you'll get a red circle.
+* If you have full approval on all the feeds, then the front page of the tablet will have a green full circle.
+If you have approval for one or more, then you'll see a half green circle.
+If your request has been denied, you'll see a red circle.
+If you have any questions about the approval process, please contact your Account Manager or platform_support@tubemogul.com.

 [ ![saas](assets/saas.png)](assets/saas.png)

-*

-    *  If you have any questions about the approval process, please reach out to your Account Manager or platform_support@tubemogul.com.
-If you are approved, placement set up is as follows:
+* If you are approved, set up the placement:

-`<script src="//fast.wistia.com/assets/external/E-v1.js" async charset="ISO-8859-1"></script>`

-Walkthrough of this process:

 * To begin bidding on this inventory, you'll have to create a placement and specifically target the feed.
 Under the Inventory Sources section of the placement editor, you will see the option to "Customize Private Inventory".